Code-Institute-Submissions/johnhenryroche-ms1-rochefitness/README.md

 - The map on the Info Page was input from Google Maps.

 ### Acknowledgements
-- I want to thank my Mentor, Maranatha Ilesanmi, for continuous helpful feedback.
+- I want to thank my Mentor, Maranatha Ilesanmi, for continuous helpful feedback during the various processes of this project.
 - I also want to thank Tutor support at Code Institute for their support during my first term.